ARCHER2-HPC/archer2-docs/user-guide/dev-environment.rst

 .. note::

-   By default, all compilers produce dynamic executables on Cirrus.
+   By default, all compilers produce dynamic executables on ARCHER2.
 This means that you must load the same modules at runtime (usually in your job submission script) as you have loaded at compile time.

 Using HPE MPT